pceeb/lecthw4-assignment-teebrooke/README.md

 ## The deadline to turning this homework is **Monday at 11:00:00pm**

-In this homework you will work with the file `hg19.gtf` loacted at `~/classdata`.
+In this homework you will work with the file `hg19.gtf` located at `~/classdata`.
 This is a simple tab-delimited text file for describing genomic features and consists of one line per feature, each containing 9 columns of data:

 - **seqname**: name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
 Important note: the seqname must be one used within Ensembl, i.e. a standard chromosome name or an Ensembl identifier such as a scaffold ID, without any additional content such as species or assembly.
 See the example GFF output below.